-We do not have a standard arrangement pursuant to which our directors are compensated for their services in their capacity as directors except for the granting from time to time of Options and share-based awards in accordance with the terms of the plans governing such grants and the policies of the TSXV.
-No cash compensation or any other form of compensation was paid to any of our current directors for their services as a director during the year ended December 31, 2018.
+During the year ended December 31, 2021 we did not have a standard arrangement pursuant to which our directors are compensated for their services in their capacity as directors except for the granting from time to time of option-based and share-based awards in accordance with the terms of the plans governing such grants and the policies of the TSXV.
+No cash compensation or any other form of compensation was paid to any of our current directors for their services as a director during the year ended December 31, 2021.
 We have purchased, at our expense, a directors' and officers' liability insurance policy.
 This covers our directors and officers against liability incurred by them in their capacities as our directors and officers.
-The tables below do not include any disclosures in respect of Mr. David Rain, who became a director on December 3, 2018 and was also the former Chief Financial Officer of the Corporation until his retirement on November 30, 2018.
-Mr. Rain did not receive any compensation, in his capacity as a director of the Corporation, in 2018.
-For disclosures with respect to Mr. Rain for the year ended December 31, 2018, please see "Executive Compensation" above.
+The tables below do not include any disclosures in respect of Mr. Jacob Roorda who served as an officer of the Corporation in 2021.
+Mr. Roorda did not received any additional compensation, in his capacity as a director of the Corporation, in 2021.
+For disclosures with respect to Mr. Roorda for the year ended December 31, 2021, please see "Executive Compensation" above.
+Commencing in 2022, we intend to provide directors a cash retainer in the amount of \$50,000 per annum and a retainer of \$2,500 per committee served and an additional \$5,000 for the Chair of a committee.
+Mr. Gary Reaves, as a representative of First Reserve, will not receive any cash or other retainers (including equity-based compensation) from the Corporation for serving on the Board of Directors.